rose-compiler/rose/src/midend/binaryAnalyses/instructionSemantics/README.txt

 handler).
 Designing the table to use functors will allows users to easily pass whatever other parameters and/or state they need.

-== Example ==
+== Examples ==

+=== Using default components ===
-Assuming all the above changes were implemented, setting up one or ROSE's predefined instruction semantics would change from something like this:
+Assuming all the above changes were implemented, setting up one or ROSE's predefined instruction semantics using default components, would change from this:

+   using namespace BinaryAnalysis::InstructionSemantics;
+   typedef SymbolicSemantics::Policy<> Policy;
+   Policy policy
+   X86InstructionSemantics<Policy, SymbolicSemantics::ValueType> semantics(policy)

+to something like this:

+    using namespace BinaryAnalysis::InstructionSemantics2;
+    BaseSemantics::RiscOperatorsPtr operators = SymbolicSemantics::RiscOperators::instance();
+    BaseSemantics::DispatcherPtr dispatcher = DispatcherX86::instance(operators);

+One of the nice things about the previous example is that the construction of the dispatcher does not have any compile-time dependencies on the semantic domain.

+=== Specifying components explicitly ===

+As mentioned, not all the components can be specified for the old API.
+The new API builds the objects from bottom up (this example was is actually just the implementation of the no-argument version of SymbolicSemantics::RiscOperators::instance()).

+The old API looked like this:

    using namespace BinaryAnalysis::InstructionSemantics;
    typedef SymbolicSemantics::State<SymbolicSemantics::ValueType> State;